 “…let me guarantee you one thing about Jon Padgett’s writing: It will lead you outside your comfort zone like a creepy stranger leads you away from home.
 Padgett both knows how to tell a story and how to scare people and The Secret of Ventriloquism is an intoxicating display of these two skills.” —Benoit Lelievre, Dead End Follies

-Selected as the Best Fiction Book of 2016 by Rue Morgue Magazine.
+Selected as the Best Fiction Book of the Year by Rue Morgue Magazine.

 “Jon Padgett’s The Secret of Ventriloquism is a horror revelation.
 The interconnected short stories are ghastly, clever, dryly witty, but also genuinely and bone-rattlingly creepy and disturbing.
 Sure, going in, I was already afraid of ventriloquist dummies, but now I’m deathly afraid of Jon Padgett.” –Paul Tremblay, author of A Head Full of Ghosts and Disappearance at Devil’s Rock.